Azure-Samples/communication-services-authentication-hero-csharp/README.md

 ### Locally deploying the sample app

 - Open TokenApi/appsettings.json.template and follow the comments on configuration.
 Afterwards, rename it to appsettings.json.
-- open TokenApi, run dotnet build. then run dotnet run
+- open TokenApi, run `dotnet build`, then run `dotnet run`.

 ### Locally testing the api
 1. You will need an access token using client app registration to call the api.
-In order to get the access token, open browser in private mode and visit below link
+In order to get the access token, open your browser in private mode and visit the link below
-**Note:** The full scope name of the server api should be used, e.g."api://1234-5678-abcd-efgh...../access_as_user" for the scope parameter in below request
+**Note:** The full scope name of the server api should be used for the scope parameter in the below request (e.g.: "api://1234-5678-abcd-efgh...../access_as_user")
 ```
 https://login.microsoftonline.com/<tenantid>.onmicrosoft.com/oauth2/v2.0/authorize?response_type=code&client_id=<client_appid>&redirect_uri=<put url encoded redirect_uri from client app>&scope=<put url encoded server scope>
 ```